forcast-open/federated-api/README.md

 This code will create, allocate and simulate ten clients to participate in a federated training procedure.
 To run this successfully the server side docker-compose must also be runing.

-In case the client simulation stops unexpectedly, in the server docker run <code>sudo rm -r postgres_data</code> to delete the local postgres database to allow the reallocation the new clients.
+In case the client simulation stops unexpectedly, in the server docker, run: <code>sudo rm -r postgres_data</code> to delete the local postgres database, to allow the reallocation of the new clients.